JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 nth [33;22;11] 3;;
 ```

-Fortunately many common operations are in the `List` module in the standard library:
+Fortunately many common list operations are in the `List` module in the standard library:

 ```ocaml
 # List.nth [1;2;3] 2;;